-In 1855, the City founded Fairmount Park by converting the Lemon Hill Estate, upon which the frame boathouse were built, into a public park.
-At the same time, some of the longer lasting clubs wanted to regulate the sport of rowing to prevent unscrupulous practices and fixed races.
+Twenty years later, the City converted the Lemon Hill Estate into a public park, naming it Fairmount Park.
+During this time, the larger clubs began to regulate the sport of rowing to prevent unscrupulous practices and fixed races.

 The Schuylkill Navy

-Between 1869 and 1871, Pennsylvania Barge Club and Crescent Boat Club erected a double boathouse at #4 and #5 Boathouse Row.
-In 1871, the Fairmount Park commission allowed the University Barge Club and the Philadelphia Barge Club to build a double boathouse at #7-8 Boathouse Row.
-In 1873, Malta Boat Club and Vesper Boat Club built a double boathouse at #9 and #10 Boathouse Row.
-In 1874, College Boat Club built the boathouse at #11 Boathouse Row.
-In 1878, West Philadelphia Boat Club built #12 Boathouse Row.
+Between 1869 and 1871, the Pennsylvania Barge Club and the Crescent Boat Club erected a double boathouse at #4 and #5.
+The Fairmount Park commission allowed the University Barge Club and the Philadelphia Barge Club to build a double boathouse at #7-8 in 1871.
+Additionally, the Malta Boat Club and Vesper Boat Club built a double boathouse at #9 and #10 in 1873.
+The following year, the College Boat Club built the boathouse at #11.
+Five years later, the West Philadelphia Boat Club built #12.

-I have created numerous painting and drawings of this beautiful row of buildings, many of which are available in print.
-Click on any of the above images to see more information.
-This fall (2015) I hope to finish my 8th detailed painting of Boathouse row and put it in print. it shall be titled “Boathouse Row 8”.
-I am working on sketches now (June, 2016).
-Thank you.
+Many of my numerous painting and drawings of this beautiful row are still available in print.
+Click the above images for more information.
+Additionally, I hope to finish my 8th detailed painting of the row and put it into print in the Spring of 2020.

 Newest print by Santoleri – Still Available “Boathouse Row 7”

-For more information on see Wikipedia Baothouse Row’s History
+For more information on seeing Wikipedia Boathouse Row’s History

 See what people are saying on Facebook about this page.